oznogon/gattaibushido-public/rules/01_intro.md

 #### Aces

 Aces are super special ultra-powerful cards with a value of 14 - the highest-value card in the game!
 While this sounds awesome, they also have one eensy weensy little weakness: Twos.
-Twos *always* beat Aces, and Aces can never be played against Twos!
+Twos always beat aces!

 #### Jokers